What To Wear Under Bike Helmet?

 Here is another hypothetical scenario for you.
 Imagine you are going cycling full speed on a cold day.
 It’s winter, and your ears, nose, and entire face feel like they are about to freeze and fall off.
 What an unpleasant thing to think about!

 But this could happen to you unless you take measures to prevent it.
-Try wearing a thermal cap or balaclava under your winter cycling helmet to not freeze your face off.
+Try wearing a thermal cap or balaclava under your winter cycling helmet not to freeze your face off.

 Thermal Cap